 The Chevra Board of Directors has recently adopted another change.
 Individual families visiting the graves of departed loved ones have various practices to honour their relatives.
 Please note that it is not the local Jewish custom to leave flowers on gravesites, though some people do.
 However, the practice of leaving artificial or plastic flowers or glass or ceramic objects on graves has posed a risk to groundskeepers.
 If they are dislodged from the grave, they can jam or damage landscaping equipment.
 Additionally, these items are not naturally biodegradable.
 Thus, visitors are encouraged to refrain from this practice and are advised that these objects may have to be removed to maintain safety.
 The Chevra encourages all visitors to follow the custom by leaving a small stone (provided at each cemetery) on a grave to symbolize that the departed have not been forgotten.

 The Chevra accepts donations as a way to offer condolences or tributes to others.
 Tax receipts can be issued for donations to the society.
 It is customary to honour the memory of departed loved ones through donations to charity, and what better donation can there be than to contribute to the perpetual care of the cemetery grounds.
-Donations can be made by click the “Donate” button on our home page and clicking on the direct link on that page.
+Donations can be made by clicking the “Donate” button on our home page and clicking on the direct link on that page.
 Donors can direct how they wish their donation to be utilized.
 Thank you for your support.

 “With respect for all those members of our community who are buried within these grounds”.